How to remove Excel passwords (all 6 types)

 Rename file to zip

-5. Next, navigate to \xl\worksheets\sheet1.xml.
-The highlighted section below shows where the worksheet protection password code is:
+Next, navigate to \xl\worksheets\sheet1.xml file in the zip file.
+The highlighted section below shows where the allow edit ranges and worksheet protection password are coded:

-6. Save the worksheet and workbook XML files outside of the zip folder.
+7. Save the sheets and workbook XML files outside of the zip folder.

-7. Open the files with a text editor and remove the highlighted sections of code.
+8. Open the files with a text editor.
+Then find and remove the sections of code highlighted above.

-8. Save the XML files, then copy them back into the zip folders.
+9. Save the XML files, then copy them back into the zip folders in the same locations.

-9. Rename the file to include the .xlsx, .xlsm or .xlam file extension.
+10. Rename the file to restore the original the .xlsx, .xlsm or .xlam file extension.

 Note: For this to work.
 We need to adjust the XML files, then insert them, back into the zip folder in the same location.
 Don’t unzip the folder completely, as the zipping and unzipping process can make the Excel file unusable.